gilburns/EntraMunkiSoftwareAssignment/Configuration/README.md

-# Intune COnfiguration
+# Intune Configuration

-See the Wiki for full details on how to implement the conditions found here
+See the [Wiki](https://github.com/gilburns/EntraMunkiSoftwareAssignment/wiki) for full details on how to implement the conditions found here